AdoPi/shoji-nix/README.md

 # Quick start

-You only need two commands!
+Keep your SSH config and keys publicly available... with only two commands!

 The first one is for bundling and encrypting your .ssh folder into a yaml file.